 Definition: An Antenuptial Contract, also known as a Prenup, Prenupt, Prenuptial Contract, marriage contract, prenuptial agreement, antenuptial agreement, or premarital agreement, is a contract entered into by two people before their marriage or civil union, to stipulate the terms and conditions for the exclusion of community of property between them.

-The Antenuptial agreement must be notarised by an attorney notary and registered with the Deeds Office prior to the marriage otherwise it is of no effect.
+The Antenuptial agreement must also be notarised by an attorney notary and registered with the Deeds Office otherwise it is of no effect.
 Failure to do so will result in a complex process to enact a postnuptial agreement.

 (See: Matrimonial Regine Changes)